MikeData/cmd-sdmx-to-v4/README.md

 # SDMX to V4 tool

-Intended to allow us to quickly create simple SDMX to V4 pipelines for CMD.
+For creating SDMX to V4 pipelines for CMD.

 # Install